Victoria’s retired trams have transported millions of people and are an integral part of our rich heritage.

 You might soon see a refurbished tram being given a second life as a coffee shop, bar, classroom or community facility in your local neighbourhood.

-One will also be made famous around the world by becoming part of the set of Australia’s longest running drama series, Neighbours.
+One tram has also become part of the set of Australia’s longest running drama series, Neighbours, where it is promoting Melbourne to a global audience.

 Find out more